Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-Lemma 3.14 together with the uniform bound on the number of conjugacy classes of the edge groups in the abelian decompositions $\Lambda_i$, can be viewed once again as a separation of variables, in case the terminal limit groups of all the duo and uniformization limit groups that are constructed through our iterative procedure may be rigid or solid, and the graded completions that are associated with these groups contain no abelian vertex group in any of their levels.

-So far we have assumed that the graded completions that are associated with all the duo and uniformization limit groups that are constructed along our iterative procedure contain no abelian vertex groups in the abelian decompositions that are associated with their various levels.
-At this stage we drop this assumption, and consider general duo and uniformization limit groups.

 The construction of the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, and their properties that are listed in theorem 3.1, do not depend on the structure of the graded completions, $G_1,\ldots,G_t$, that form the Diophantine envelope of the given equivalence relation, $E(p,q)$.
-Hence, we can use them as in the special cases that were analyzed before.
+Hence, we can use them as in the special case (rigid terminal groups of envelopes and uniformization limit groups) that were analyzed before.

-From the graded completions, $G_1,\ldots,G_t$, their test sequences and sequences of (rigid and almost shortest) homomorphisms from the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, we constructed the duo limit groups, $Tduo_1,\ldots,Tduo_m$, that can also serve as the duo envelope of $E(p,q)$.
+From the graded completions, $G_1,\ldots,G_t$, their test sequences and sequences of (rigid and almost shortest strictly solid) homomorphisms from the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, we constructed the duo limit groups, $Tduo_1,\ldots,Tduo_m$, that can also serve as the duo envelope of $E(p,q)$.
 By construction, one of the graded completions that is associated with each of the duo limit groups, $Tduo_1,\ldots,Tduo_m$, is a closure of the graded completion, $G_j$, from which it was constructed.

 With each of the duo limit groups, $Tduo_1,\ldots,Tduo_m$ there is an associated subgroup, $<f,p,q>$, that denotes the image of an associated map from one of the limit groups, $Ipr_1,\ldots,Ipr_w$, into it.
-Propositions 3.3 is stated for general duo limit groups $Tduo_i$.
-In order to generalize propositions 3.4 and 3.12 to general duo limit groups, $Tduo_1,\ldots,Tduo_m$, we need the following observations.
+Proposition 3.3 is stated for general duo limit groups $Tduo_i$.
+In order to generalize proposition 3.4 to general duo limit groups, $Tduo_1,\ldots,Tduo_m$, we need the following observations.

 Let $Tduo_i$ be one of the Duo limit groups, $Tduo_1,\ldots,Tduo_m$, and let the subgroup $<f,p,q>$, be the image in $Tduo_i$ of one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$.
 Suppose that both subgroups, $<p>$ and $<q>$, are non-trivial in $Tduo_i$. $Tduo_i$ being a duo limit group, admits an amalgamated product decomposition: